Tuesday, December 21, 2021

 Obsessive Jeep Disorder

 I kept hearing… It's a Jeep thing you wouldn't understand.
 Or Jeep equals Just Empty Every Pocket.
 Now seven years later I get it.
 I began to become addicted just a few months after I bought my Jeep.
-It grabs hold of you quickly and… It’s called Obsessive jeep Disorder.
+It grabs hold of you quickly.
+The passion will fill your soul.

 Top 10 Signs of Obsessive Jeep Disorder